FontManager

 Emoji Assets

-Emoji PNGs are stored in internal_filesystem/builtin/res/emojis/ and are included in the firmware image at /builtin/res/emojis/ on the device filesystem.
-Each subdirectory is a size tier:
+To keep firmware image size small, the OS bundles ~50 of the most frequently-used emoji codepoints.
+Individual apps can bundle additional emoji PNGs in their own assets directory.
+Emoji PNGs are stored in internal_filesystem/builtin/res/emojis/ and are included in the firmware image at /builtin/res/emojis/ on the device filesystem:

 builtin/res/emojis/